Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-wrangling/_index.md

 ├──requirements.txt
 └──.gitignore
 ```
 2. Import the dataset [personality_scores.csv](personality_scores.csv).
 This data should be named `personality_df` Examine the DataFrame for duplicates (based on ID), and drop any duplicates that exist.
 Use an assert statement to check that the DataFrame is the length of the unique entries of the original data frame.
-This new DataFrame should be named `personality_score_df`
+This new DataFrame should be named `personality_score_df`.
+If there are empty columns, please ensure you remove them.

 Tip: An example assert statement is `assert 2*20=40` and it's a great way to check that your modification of the data was successful.

-2. Create new columns containing the total score of each of the personality test subscales.The new columns should be named - `Conscientiousness`, `Emotional_Stability`, `Openness`, `Agreeable`, `Extraversion`.
+2. Create new columns containing the total score of each of the personality test subscales.
+The new columns should be named - `Conscientiousness`, `Emotional_Stability`, `Openness`, `Agreeable`, `Extraversion`.
 To do this, write a function (or functions) that will calculate the total score for each of the subscales (conscientiousness, emotional stability, openness to new experience, agreeableness, extraversion), as set out in [scoring](scoring.txt).
 In other words, for the conscientiousness total score, all items marked as belonging to 'conscientiousness' should be summed.
+You should also clean up the column names like this `Section 5 of 6 [I am always prepared.]` to something like this `I am always prepared`.

 The new data frame will look something like this and it should be named `personality_score_df`: